squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ### Non-ASCII accelerator characters

 The [`ACCELERATORS`](https://learn.microsoft.com/en-us/windows/win32/menurc/accelerators-resource) resource can be used to essentially define hotkeys for a program.
-In the message loop, the `TranslateAccelerator` function can be used to automatically turn the relevant keystrokes into `WM_COMMAND` messages with the associated `idvalue` as the parameter (meaning it can be handled like any other message coming from a menu, button, etc).
+In the message loop of a Win32 program, the `TranslateAccelerator` function can be used to automatically turn the relevant keystrokes into `WM_COMMAND` messages with the associated `idvalue` as the parameter (meaning it can be handled like any other message coming from a menu, button, etc).

 Simplified example from [Using Keyboard Accelerators](https://learn.microsoft.com/en-us/windows/win32/menurc/using-keyboard-accelerators):